markonorth2/jungle-rails/README.md

 ## Setup

 1. Run `bundle install` to install dependencies
-2. Create `config/database.yml` by copying `config/database.example.yml`
-3. Create `config/secrets.yml` by copying `config/secrets.example.yml`
-4. Run `bin/rake db:reset` to create, load and seed db
+2. Run `bin/rake db:reset` to create, load and seed db
-5. Create .env file based on .env.example
+3. Create .env file based on .env.example
-6. Sign up for a Stripe account
+4. Sign up for a Stripe account
-7. Put Stripe (test) keys into appropriate .env vars
+5. Put Stripe (test) keys into appropriate .env vars
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+6. Run `bin/rails sever` to start the server

 ## Stripe Testing

-Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+When checking out, use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+The expiration can be any date after today's date.
+The CVC can be any 3 digit number.

+Example: Credit Card # 4111 1111 1111 1111 Expiration: 05/25 CVC: 399

 More information in their docs: <https://stripe.com/docs/testing#cards>